Disney Photography Tips: Get the Best Photos with Your Smartphone

 CREATE AN ALBUM

-Stacy Canzonieri is an New Jersey family photographer, mom of 3 girls, and creator of The Memory Keepers Club.
+Stacy Canzonieri is a New Jersey family photographer, mom of 3 girls, and creator of The Memory Keepers Club.
 She loves teaching other moms simple and fun ways to get in more photos with their kids and capture their everyday life with creativity and intention.
 She’s also Disney-obsessed and can’t wait for the next trip to the Happiest Place on Earth!
-Join her email list for more photo tips and give her a follow on Instagram!